Siglab-code/WaveFrost/README.md

 # WaveFrost
-A hybrid inverse and multi-phase poromechanical approach to quantitatively estimate the physical and mechanical properties of a permafrost site.
+WaveFrost is a hybrid inverse and multi-phase poromechanical approach to quantitatively estimate the physical and mechanical properties of a permafrost site.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5159712.svg)](https://doi.org/10.5281/zenodo.5159712)